Adjacent-ITP/Dev-Guidelines/README.md

 # Adjacent Web Development

 ### Access

 * Contact Yen to get access to the Wordpress backend, and get *super-admin* privileges
-* Ensure you have been added as a member to this Github organization (https://github.com/Adjacent-ITP)
+* Ensure you have been added as a member to the Github organization (https://github.com/Adjacent-ITP)
 * Ask Yen to create a new site for the issue.
 (Or if you are very comfortable with WP already, do this yourself, following the existing pattern of sites)
+* Add editors to the issue (https://itp.nyu.edu/adjacent/issue-7/wp-admin/users.php?page=ldap_admin_functions.php) and give them Author or Editor privileges.

 ### WP Privileges